DNP Cultural Connections Network

 Mission

-The mission of the Vanderbilt University School of Nursing (VUSN) Doctor of Nursing Practice (DNP) Cultural Connections Network, a student affinity group, is to foster a safe and welcoming community that is appreciative and respectful of differences among all VUSN DNP students by promoting support, setting expectations, offering space for open communication, and creating resources to celebrate and elevate our professional and academic environments.
+The mission of the Vanderbilt University School of Nursing Doctor of Nursing Practice Cultural Connections Network is to foster a safe and welcoming community that is appreciative and respectful of differences among all VUSN DNP students by promoting support, setting expectations, offering space for open communication and creating resources to celebrate and elevate our professional and academic environments.

 History

-The VUSN DNP Student Diversity Group now the DNP Cultural Connections Network inaugural meeting was on August 29, 2018, when the group met to acknowledge the group membership and group advisors, Dr. Susie Leming-Lee and Dr. Mary Lambert.
-There after every semester, during the DNP Intensive, the group has met to introduce new members and to carry out various group activities and address any group business.
-In the fall of 2020, the first student officers were elected and officially applied to become a Vanderbilt University registered affinity group.
-Those officers were President: Frances Gaudier, Vice President: Sofia Ray, Secretary: Zsanett Williams, and Treasurer: Kathleen McKean.
-The VUSN DNP Student Diversity Affinity Group was established to celebrate all types of differences and perspectives within the VUSN DNP community.
+The inaugural meeting of the group was on August 29, 2018, when the group met to acknowledge the group membership and group advisers, Dr. Susie Leming-Lee and Dr. Mary Lambert.
+There after every semester, during the DNP Intensive, the group has met to introduce new members and to implement various group activities and address any group business.
+In the fall of 2020, the first student officers were elected and the group officially applied to become a Vanderbilt University registered affinity group.
+Those officers were President: Frances Gaudier, Vice President: Sofia Ray, Secretary: Zsanett Williams and Treasurer: Kathleen McKean.
+The group was established to celebrate all types of differences and perspectives within the VUSN DNP community.

 Membership